gh-andre/KeePassFont/README.md

 to render correctly.
 For example, `GroupForm.Designer.cs` and `TanWizardForm.Designer.cs` will have overlapping controls without this step.
 If you know a better way to avoid this, please start a discussion.

+These steps are very tedious and error-prone.
+It helps to open all forms at once via a _Click_ followed by _Shift-Double-Click_ for multiple forms, skipping those that should not be edited, and edit them one after another, closing updated and saved forms throughout the process.

 ### Display Resolution